vasabril98/Challenge_18_Citi_Bike_Tableau_Analysis/README.md

 More analysis on the time of the day and day of the week can be conducted to explore these hypotheses further.

+### Weekly Analysis of Type of Bike Rides Filtered by Month
 ![Image_3](https://github.com/vasabril98/Challenge_18_Citi_Bike_Tableau_Analysis/blob/main/Images/Image3.png)
 Based on the pie chart, we can observe that:
 - The dataset has more classic bikes than any other type of bike.